ambianic/ambianic-docs/docs-md/users/quickstart.md

 ## Configuration

-You are now read to configure input sources (e.g. cameras) for Ambianic to observe and apply AI inference to.
+You are now ready to configure Ambianic: pipelines, input sources and AI models.
 [Learn more](configure.md).

 Once you configure Ambianic Edge, you should be able to see timeline view like the one above.